iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 it is important to guarantee that it will use the least amount of fuel.
 When brawling at a bar, you want to knock out your foe with the least injuries possible.
-Must of all, the important is that the best policy must have the least considering _all time_, that is, both the present and its future consequences.
+Must of all, the best policy is the one with the least cost taking _all time_ into account;
+both the present and its future consequences.
-For example, sometimes a policy that has a higher cost for the first state is overall better because it puts transitions us into a more favorable state.
+For example, sometimes a policy that has a higher cost for the first state is overall better because it puts us into a more favorable state.
 Thus, our problem can be naturally formulated as searching for _optimal policies_:

 > Starting at state $s$, find a policy $\pi$ producing the least total cost over time.